-- Use of fluoride, anti-bacterials and new dental care materials
+- Use of fluoride, anti-bacterial and new dental care materials.

 You can directly book in with the Dental hygienist now if you are not registered at the practice with a dentist.
 We have developed a special package for you to have a deep scale and polish with our experienced hygienists.

-We offer a 1 hour appointment where not only will you get a thorough scale using our ultrasonic scalers but a special polish to help get rid of the stubborn staining in between and around your teeth.
+We offer a 1-hour appointment where not only will you get a thorough scale using our ultrasonic scalers but a special polish to help get rid of the stubborn staining in between and around your teeth.
 The Hygienist will assess your plaque scores, bleeding, and gum health to help provide bespoke advice.
-The Hygienist will spend time talking about how to clean your teeth properly that is specific to you and give you some complimentary brushes to try.
+The Hygienist will spend time talking about how to clean your teeth properly, which is specific for you and may or will give you some complimentary brushes to try.